 get up and move while you travel

 The body is made to move!
-Too much time sitting in the car or on a place can leave you with a sore back and hips, so it’s important to be mindful of movement during long days of travel.
+Too much time sitting in one place can leave you with a sore back and hips, so it’s important to be mindful of movement during long days of travel.
 This can be done with getting your regular exercise in before leaving on your trip, and going for a quick walk during breaks or layovers.
 If you are traveling by car, make sure you get out and move at least every two hours.

 Stick to a daily exercise routine

 It is recommended by the CDC Physical Activity Guidelines for adults to receive 150-300 minutes of moderate cardio and strength training two times a week for most major muscle groups.
-Once you’ve arrived at your destination, go for a long walk to explore the local area (don’t forget to wear sunscreen whenever you plan to be outside) or utilize the hotel workout room.
-If you’re staying somewhere without access to a fitness center, or feel more comfortable exercising on your own, there are many strength activities that can be completed in a hotel room, AirBnb or apartment using only your body weight.
+Once you’ve arrived at your destination, go for a long walk to explore the local area (don’t forget to wear sunscreen whenever you plan to be outside).
+To get a full workout in, there are many strength activities that can be completed at home, in an AirBnb or apartment using only your body weight.
 Squats, lunges, planks, push-ups, dips, jumping jacks or jump squats are all easily done within a small space.
 It’s also good to stretch in the mornings, either static or by incorporating a few yoga poses like the Sun Salutation, Modified Down Dog or Warrior Pose.
 Stretching helps improve mobility and get you up and moving to start your day.

 Make time for consistent, restorative rest